GallagherSecurity/cc-rest-docs/training/README.md

 You really should be using bulk item updates, in the section below.
 Why use this one instead?

 * You're not running 8.30 yet, or
-* it's slightly easier if you're monitoring only one item (though that is debateable), or
+* you're monitoring only one item and want a slightly simpler call, or
 * your client wants to wait longer than 30s between GETs.

 ## Subscribing to updates (many items, 8.30+) TODO